fraxflax/nw-watchdog/README.md

   (Do not try to "repair" the connection", just monitor it.)

 * __--no-continuous-topology-detect | -T__<br>
-  Normaly the topology (resolving the ip address of the target, detecting which source interface to use and the ip address of the nexthop towards the target) is detected at startup and continuously monitored for changes.
+  Normaly the topology (resolving the ip address of the <ins>TARGET</ins>, detecting which source interface to use and the ip address of the nexthop towards the <ins>TARGET</ins>) is detected at startup and continuously monitored for changes.

-	`--no-continuous-topology-detect` disables the topology detection for as long as the target replies (or in combination with `--no-ping-target` for as long as the nexthop is reachable).
-The topology will only be detected at startup and if the TARGET does not reply or if the NEXTHOP cannot be reached, meaning that routing changes making the TARGET or NEXTHOP unreachable will not be detected as long as the TARGET can be reached using the old topology.
+	`--no-continuous-topology-detect` disables the topology detection for as long as the <ins>TARGET</ins> replies (or in combination with `--no-ping-target` for as long as the nexthop is reachable).
+The topology will only be detected at startup and if the <INS>TARGET</INS> does not reply or if the NEXTHOP cannot be reached, meaning that routing changes making the <INS>TARGET</INS> or NEXTHOP unreachable will not be detected as long as the <INS>TARGET</INS> can be reached using the old topology.

 	`--force-interface` implies `--no-continuous-topology-detect`.